Causes of Joint Pain - Seven Possible Reasons

 - Pain in the hands and wrists due to swelling

-This type of arthritis is an autoimmune disease characterized primarily by swelling and morning stiffness in the joints.
+This is another one of the causes of joint pain.
+In fact, this type of arthritis is an autoimmune disease.
+In addition, it’s primarily characterized by swelling and morning stiffness in the joints.

-Other symptoms may include fever, fatigue, and weight loss.
+Besides, other symptoms may include fever, fatigue and weight loss.

-Rheumatoid arthritis usually begins mildly and, over time, can lead to deformities in the hands.
+Rheumatoid arthritis usually begins mildly.
+However, over time, it can lead to deformities in the hands.